 - International applicants should allow 60-90 days for processing upon completion of application and documentation submission.
 (We will not sponsor visas.)

-- Travel arrangements should not be made until an appointment letter is received from Trainee and Alumni Affairs.
+- Travel arrangements should not be made until an appointment letter is received from Research Trainee Programs.